czofficial/nd00333-capstone/README.md

 This is a screenshot showing the best run:
 ![hp_run-best-run](./screenshots/hp_run-best-run.png)

-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
 I only deployed the AutoML model since it performed better.
 This was done in the AutoML notebook by creating an Azure Container Instance (ACI).
-Basically, one runs a Docker container in a managed, serverless Azure environment to quickly deploy the model.
+Basically, you can run a Docker container in a managed, serverless Azure environment to quickly deploy your model.

 This screenshots shows the AutoML model endpoint.
 It also shows the deployment state as healthy:
 ![automl_run-details](./screenshots/automl_endpoint.png)